RohitR1301/BigSpicy/README.md

 ## 6) perform analysis on wire and whole module tests
 We take Final.pb, PDK primitives, test_manifest, test_analysis, PDK spice decks.
 Input capacitance and delays will be analysed.

+## Future Work
+We have currently generated the "final.pb" and "spice.sp" files.
+The next steps includes finding the path delay for our design and running Xyce to perform test.
+For the path delay we need t extract different paths using xyce and compare the delay result with other tools.

+## Acknowledgement
+- Kunal Ghosh, VSD Corp.
+Pvt.
+Ltd.
+- Madhav Rao, Professor, IIIT Bangalore
+- Nanditha Rao, Professor, IIIT Bangalore